 1. Blink Fitness

-Blink Fitness is similar to Crunch Fitness in terms of price, but it has a slightly more laidback atmosphere.
-It caters to people who enjoy cardio workouts even though you’ll find barbells, squat racks, and other strength equipment there as well.
+Blink Fitness is similar to Crunch Fitness regarding price but has a more laid-back atmosphere.
+It caters to people who enjoy cardio workouts, but you’ll also find barbells, squat racks, and other strength equipment.

 Check out our complete review of Blink Fitness

-Like Crunch, 24 Hour Fitness has squat racks, lifting platforms, and high-quality barbells and bumper plates.
-You’ll find similar amenities such as saunas and pools at 24 Hour Fitness, and it also has basketball courts.
+Like Crunch, 24-Hour Fitness has squat racks, lifting platforms, and high-quality barbells and bumper plates.
+You’ll find similar amenities such as saunas and pools at 24-Hour Fitness.
+However, it also has basketball courts.

 3. Gold’s Gym

-Gold’s Gym has fun group classes, a large number of cardio machines, and a great selection of free weights.
-You can usually find squat racks and deadlift platforms at Gold’s, and it has a large functional training area as well.
+Gold’s Gym has fun group classes, many cardio machines, and a great selection of free weights.
+You can usually find squat racks and deadlift platforms at Gold’s, and it also has a large functional training area.

 Check out our complete review of Gold’s Gym

-Crunch Fitness is an excellent gym whether you have strength-based or endurance-based goals.
+A Crunch Fitness membership is worth it whether you have strength-based or endurance-based goals.
 The staff is friendly, the group fitness instructors are motivating, and you can do almost any kind of workout there.